Jamonygr/azure-landing-zone-lab/wiki/landing-zones/management.md

-# Management landing zone
+# Management landing zone (Pillar 5: Management)

 The management landing zone gives administrators a safe entry point and a place to collect logs.
-It hosts the jumpbox VM and the Log Analytics workspace many other services rely on.
+It represents **Pillar 5** of the 5-pillar Azure Landing Zone architecture and hosts the jumpbox VM, Log Analytics workspace, backup, automation, and monitoring that many other services rely on.

 ## What you will learn